OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 You can find the OWL2 and Manchester Syntax documentation [here](https://www.w3.org/TR/owl2-manchester-syntax/) for further reading.

 #### github and git basics
+The documentations of the OEO development, its discussion and version control takes mainly place on GitHub.

 ### OEO specific knowledge and skills
 - Paper on Ontology development